 Jazzou Jones is the composer and performer of toe-tapping piano music.
 Prepare to be dazzled by original 1920’s ragtime songs and charmed by some of Jazzou’s own compositions like “High Water" and “Paddlewheel Rag.”
 Dressed in his ragtime best with a debonair tux, Jazzou brings vintage all-American music to life as soon as his fingers touch the keys!

 Castine / Belfast, ME

-Castine Walking Tour
+Castine Historical Walking Tour

-Belfast Walking Tour
+Belfast Historical Walking Tour

-Full of classic schooners, this charming village is considered the "tall ship capital of Maine".
+Full of classic schooners, this charming village is considered the "Tall Ship Capital of Maine."
 Enjoy the warm summer sun and refreshing sea breezes as you relax and watch beautiful ships sail into the harbor.
 Walk Camden’s streets lined with shops and art galleries.
-Bring your camera to capture sweeping ocean vistas, placid coastlines, and panoramic views of Camden, Penobscot Bay and the surrounding islands from atop Mount Battie.
+Bring your camera to capture sweeping ocean vistas, placid coastlines, and panoramic views of Camden, Penobscot Bay, and the surrounding islands from atop Mount Battie.

-Camden Hills State Park
+Camden Hills State Park Tour